 The Community Spokes Program is the Bicycle Coalition of Maine’s effort to create a statewide network of bicycle and pedestrian advocates at the local level.
 We empower residents to become champions—or “Community Spokes”—of better biking and walking in their cities and towns.

 Through training, education, and ongoing technical support, you too can become part of a growing coalition of people working to improve biking and walking conditions in Maine.
-In just one day-long session, you will learn how to assess existing bike/ped infrastructure, navigate local bureaucracy, and connect with like-minded individuals.
-Morning coffee and lunch will be provided at the session, which also includes an interactive site visit.
+In just two online half-day sessions, you will learn how to assess existing bike/ped infrastructure, navigate local bureaucracy, and connect with like-minded individuals.

 Who are Community Spokes?